okta/odyssey/packages/docs/updates/index.md

 template: plain
 title: Odyssey Updates
 headline: Updates
 lead: Here’s a list of all our most recent updates.
-Updates can vary from component changes to team updates and contribution.
+Updates can vary from component changes to team updates and contributions.
-description: Odyssey colors consist of a variety of neutral, semantic, and brand values used in all UIs for utmost clarity and readability.
+description: Here’s a list of all our most recent updates.
+Updates can vary from component changes to team updates and contributions.
 links:
   - icon: github
     label: Changelog